 - Provide photos of loved ones or pets that can be displayed in the patient room.

 - Listen to music, read a book or watch a TV show together through mobile devices.

 How we will support you and your loved one

 - Our caregivers will contact you regularly with standard updates and quickly whenever a patient’s condition changes.
-For patients with difficulty communicating, caregivers will contact you twice a day.

 - Virtual visits are available by our chaplains at your request.